 Green card applicants receive a priority date after submitting their applications for permanent residency.
-The priority date refers to the applicant's place in the visa queue to receive his green card.
+The green card priority date refers to the applicant's place in the visa queue to receive his green card.
 When the applicant's priority date becomes "current," he will be able to file for Adjustment of Status and receive his green card.

 Green card priority dates are given to applicants when the number of visa applications exceeds the supply for each green card category in a given year.
 Green card applications are placed on the list or queue according to the date of their case filing.
 Applicants can find their green card priority date on their Form I-797, Notice of Action, for their petition.